darron/aiven/README.md

 What can be better?

-- [ ] Dependency injection to help with mocking
+- [x] Dependency injection to help with mocking
 - [ ] Additional retries and error checking for Kafka writes
-- [ ] Additional retries and error checking for Postgres writes
+- [x] Additional retries and error checking for Postgres writes
 - [ ] More tests of all varieties: unit, integration, mocking
 - [ ] Try out https://github.com/testcontainers/testcontainers-go for end to end tests
 - [ ] Naive datbase schema improved
 - [ ] Move to protobuf for Kafka transport to optimize
 - [ ] Expose metrics for the running services via HTTP
 - [ ] Putting certificates inside Docker images isn't great - inject at runtime
+- [ ] Use goroutines so that write operations don't block
+- [ ] If we get an error while getting metrics - add a blank metric to the DB.